mohamedashraf-eng/Payment-Application/README.md

 │   └───PaymentApplication.exe
 ```
 ## Modules
 Card module: The module used to handle the card informations.

 Terminal module: The module used to handle the real time input payment data.

 Server module: The module used to process the payment transaction.

 Application module: The module used to handle the modules and make them work together.

 Project is built with error handling that can help the user/developer to maintin and develop the program.

+## How to use
+To edit and compile in this project run this command in the project folder
+'''
+gcc Card/card.c Terminal/terminal.c Server/server.c Application/application main.c -o App.exe
+'''
+That's it.
+Enjoy the testing & learning.

+It is easy ro run and test the project.
+All you have to do is to write
+'''c
+int main(void)
+{
+  appStart();
+}
+'''
+and the whole project will run automatically.

+## Future plans
+Add more features and automate test cases.
+Add cmake file to make it easy to build & run.
 ___
 #Credits
 The credits back to the EgFWD Embedded Systems Professional Track specially